Text processing

 it was the season of darkness it was the spring of hope

-We may also want to convert the numbers to their word forms.
+We may also want to convert the numbers to their word forms – as this is how wav2vec2 transcribes them.
 The library num2words2 can help with this:

 2 pip install num2words